colcon/colcon.readthedocs.org/reference/verb/build.rst

 .. _build-verb_continue-on-error_arg:

 \\--continue-on-error
-   Continue other packages when a package fails to build.
+   Continue building other packages when a package fails to build.
    Packages recursively depending on the failed package are skipped.

 CMake specific arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The following arguments are provided by the ``colcon-cmake`` package.
+The following arguments are provided by the ``colcon-cmake`` package:

 .. _build-verb_cmake-args_arg: